Analytical results for the distribution of first return times of non-backtracking random walks on configuration model networks: Introduction

 \section{Introduction}

-Random walk (RW) models \cite{Lawler2010} provide useful tools for the analysis of dynamical processes on random networks \cite{Havlin2010,Newman2010,Barrat2012,Masuda2017}.
+Random walk (RW) models \cite{Lawler2010} provide useful tools for the analysis of dynamical processes on random networks \cite{Havlin2010,Newman2010,Barrat2012,Masuda2017,Hofstad2017,Hofstad2024}.
 Here we focus on the case of undirected networks.
-Starting at time $t=0$ from a random initial node $i$, at each time step $t \ge 1$ an RW hops randomly to one of the neighbors of its current node.
+Starting at time $t=0$ from a random initial node $i$, at each time step $t \ge 1$ an RW (also referred to as a simple RW) hops randomly to one of the neighbors of its current node.
 In some of the time steps the RW visits nodes that have not been visited before, while in other time steps it revisits nodes that have already been visited at an earlier time.
-The mean number $\langle S \rangle_t$ of distinct nodes visited by an RW on a random network up to time $t$ was recently studied \cite{Debacco2015}.
+The mean number $\langle S \rangle_t$ of distinct nodes visited by an RW on a random network up to time $t$ was studied in Ref. \cite{Debacco2015}.
 It was found that in the infinite network limit, in which random networks exhibit a tree structure, $\langle S \rangle_t \simeq r t$, where the coefficient $r<1$ depends on the network topology.
 In this case, the revisits are due to backtracking steps in which the RW hops back to the previous node and subsequent retroceding steps in which it keeps hopping backwards along its own path \cite{Tishby2021}.